Analysis of a Reaction-Diffusion SIR Epidemic Model with Noncompliant Behavior: Acknowledgments

 \section{Acknowledgments}

 CP is supported in part by NSF DMS-1937229 through the Data Driven Discovery Research Training Group at the University of Arizona.
 WW is supported in part by an AMS-Simons travel grant, and would like to thank Chris Henderson for many useful comments and remarks.
-Both authors were supported by a postdoctoral collaborative research grant through the University of Arizona Department of Mathematics.
+Both authors were supported by a postdoctoral collaborative research grant through the University of Arizona Department of Mathematics. \WW{The authors would like to thank two anonymous reviewers for their very detailed and helpful comments, especially regarding the remark after the proof of theorem 4.4 and for suggestions regarding the simulations and results section.}